avanzosc/odoo-addons/sale_product_max_discount/README.rst

   order in that state.
 However, when there is no sale line which exceedes the maximun discount defined in the product form, the order will pass to confirmed state directly when confirming it.
+* You can cancel an order in "validation" state.
+* New filter in orders to filter that ones in "validation" state.

 Credits
 =======